Bluedot-Innovation/PointSDK-CleverTapIntegrationExample-Android/README.md

 }
 ```

-### Implement `urbanairship-fcm`
+### Implement `clevertap-android-sdk`

-UrbanAirship has to be initialised before sending any check-in/checkou-out events.
+CleverTap has to be initialised before sending any check-in/check-out events.

-1. Add the `urbanairship-fcm` module as a dependency in your application.
+1. Add the `clevertap-android-sdk` module as a dependency in your application.

 ```gradle
 dependencies {